gkirgizov/coderules-lambdacalc-docs/Typeclasses.md

 Each `set` constraint has 2 arguments: the first argument is a free logical variable representing handle for the data structure and the second argument is an element belonging to it.
 As an example, a set `{a, b, d}` (where a, b and d are some dataforms or free logical variables) will be represented as three constraints: `set(S1, a)`, `set(S1, b)` and `set(S1, d)`, where `S1` is a Set handle.
 Programmer can manipulate the set with a handle.
-The implementation consists of a single rule that mantains the set invariant, i.e. that it can't contain two equal elements.
+The implementation consists of a single rule that maintains the set invariant, i.e. that it can't contain two equal elements.
 <!-- Notice that the `equals` predicate is used here. -->

 ![](img/set_removeDupl.png)